Climate Change & Health

 HGHI works to foster a deeper understanding of the interactions between climate change and health through strategic engagement and outreach.

-Dr. Renee Salas is the lead author of the 2018 and 2019 Lancet Countdown on Health and Climate Change U.S. Brief, which highlights key threats and opportunities climate poses for the health of Americans both now and in the future.
+Since 2018, Dr. Renee Salas has been the lead author of the Lancet Countdown on Health and Climate Change U.S. Brief, which highlights key threats and opportunities climate poses for the health of Americans both now and in the future.
 In the Countdown Brief, Dr. Salas and coauthors highlight the role that hospitals can play in the transition to renewable sources of energy, as well as the need to develop and implement adaptation strategies to meet the health impacts of climate change, and the need to educate both the public and health professionals about these health impacts.

 Dr. Aaron Bernstein is a climate change and health expert who testified before the House Committee on Oversight and Reform on April 30, 2019, on the public health impacts of climate change.
 Dr. Bernstein, a pediatrician, discussed how climate change has affected children’s health through vector-borne diseases, asthma, and mental health consequences.

 Created with support from the Harvard Global Health Institute, health students and experts can now learn about the intersection of climate change and public health through an online, self-paced edX course titled “The Health Effects of Climate Change.”
 By looking at air quality, nutrition, infectious diseases, and human migration, the course demonstrates how climate change impacts people around the globe, as well as providing recommendations for how individuals can respond to and mitigate these challenges.